clinfo/GraphGenerativeModel/README.md

 | -10                  | 0.219435 | 0.219109 | 0.204048 | 0.184172 | 0.173234 |
 | -100000              | 0.200854 | 0.200463 | 0.200139 | 0.200045 | 0.198496 |

-We recommend using low, positive values, since lower level molecules tend to have lower energy values.
+We recommend using low, positive values.

 ##### Step 2
 Once a level is selected, we perform a weighted random choice based on the fitness of each node in the level.